How to get over him for good, and move on

-Breakups are hard, but remaining stuck in the emotions of a breakup can hurt WORSE.
-How do you know you’re stuck?
+Breakups are hard, but remaining stuck in heartache is debilitating.
+Woman to woman, here’s how to get over him for good, and move on to being happy.
+But how do you know you’re stuck?
 Everything – I mean everything – brings you back to that very spot where you begin to question, well, everything.

 Why did it have to end?